electromagnetic vulnerability (s) (noun)

-Capable of producing gradual chemical changes in which bacteria, yeast, etc., change sugar into alcohol and produce carbon dioxide: Yeasts are one kind of fermentability
+The capability of producing gradual chemical changes in which bacteria, enzymes, etc., change sugar into alcohol and produce carbon dioxide: The fermentability

-Some fermentabilities result in alcoholic beverages; such as, beer, wine, and whiskey.
+Fermentability is possible in a process resulting in alcoholic beverages, such as beer, wine, and whiskey.

-The ability of a fetus to survive outside the womb.
+The capacity of a fetus to survive outside the womb following birth: Fetal viability

 formidability (s) (noun)